spindogs/phpcs/README.md

     ];

 ### Special operators

+> If you spotted the security implications in the examples below surrounding echoing variables out un-escaped then well done, give yourself a big pat on the back!

 For non complicated statements, the **terniary operator** format MAY be used (taking notice of the whitespaces):